praxis-app/praxis/CONTRIBUTING.md

 ## Reporting bugs

 Bugs are tracked in [GitHub issues](https://github.com/praxis-app/praxis/issues).

+If you believe you've found a security vulnerability, please do not open a public issue.
+Follow the reporting instructions in [SECURITY.md](SECURITY.md) instead.

 [Open a new issue](https://github.com/praxis-app/praxis/issues/new) with:

 - A quick summary and any relevant background